-Support person present: Yes

-- 2. The institutions I was in are as follows, I cannot be certain of the dates and times because of the young age I was at the time: 1.
-Craigtoun (possibly in St Andrews) 1968 or 1969, 2.
-St John Bosco's , Aberdour, Fife 1971 1972 for two years, 3.
-St Joseph's, Tranent 1972 1974 for two years, 4.
+Witness Statement of нос Support person present: Yes My name is Hoc am 56 years old.
+My contact details are known to the Inquiry.
+The institutions I was in are as follows, I cannot be certain of the dates and times because of the young age I was at the time: 1.
+Craigtoun (possibly in St Andrews) - 1968 or 1969, 2.
+St John Bosco's , Aberdour, Fife 1971 - 1972 for two years, 3.
+St Joseph's, Tranent 1972 - 1974 for two years, 4.
 Larchgrove Assessment Centre, Glasgow off and on for two days at a time, 5.
 St Mary's Approved School, Bishopbriggs 1976 for a few months, 6.
 Longriggend Remand Centre, Airdrie 1976 for a few weeks, 7.
-Polmont Young Offenders Unit, Polmont 1976 1977 for eighteen months, 8.
-Barlinnie Prison, Glasgow 1977 off and on over the next years of my young adult life. - 3.
+Polmont Young Offenders Unit, Polmont 1976 - 1977 for eighteen months, 8.
+Barlinnie Prison, Glasgow 1977 off and on over the next years of my young adult life.
 I was in approved schools of one kind or another for most of my childhood.
 I was just too young to realise what was happening.
 I didn't have a lot of choice in where I was going and what was expected from me.

-Life before going into care

-4. I was born and brought up in Blackhill, Glasgow.
+Life before going into care I was born and brought up in Blackhill, Glasgow.
 I was the oldest of five children.
-My parents' names were and the second se sisters were called, and and and and a.
+My parents' names were and and work.
+My brother was called and my sisters were called, and the state and and the state.
 Both my parents have since passed away.

 - 5. My parents had problems with addictions to alcohol and drugs.
 I was living hand to mouth and became a thief.
 My parents used to encourage me to go out and steal to support their addictions.
 I was not attending school and I remember I appeared before a Children's Panel.
 I recall at the Panel meeting, my mother told them that she did not want me. - 6.
-I think that the Panel agreed that I should go with my brother should on a summer placement to Craigtoun Children's Home.
+I think that the Panel agreed that I should go with my brother on a summer placement to Craigtoun Children's Home.
 Mr Bracken was my social worker at this time.